Hurricane0/NextJS-Blog/README.md

-# Developers-Today-Task
+# Blog application
-A a simple MVP, which supports Posts and Comments features.
+A a simple MVP, created using Next.js, React.js, Redux and other different technologies, which supports Posts and Comments features.

 ## Demo: https://developers-today-task-nwa0nmaqg.now.sh/